macs30200-s22/replication-materials-isaduan/README.md

 # Chinese Elite Nationalism: Supplemental Code

 The code and data in this repository is an example of a reproducible research workflow for the research project "Reading Chinese Elite Nationalism from Foreign Policy Scholarship on China-Japan Relations."

+## Set up Environment
 The code is written in Python 3.7.13 and all of its dependencies can be installed by running the following in the terminal (with the `requirements.txt` file included in this repository):

 ```
 pip install -r requirements.txt
 ```

+## Prepare Text Data
 Next, you can download the `raw_data` folder and unzip all files wihin the folder by running the following in the terminal:

 ```